Tutorial: Create a lab for classroom training with Azure Lab Services

 - Manually by entering an email address

 - Upload a CSV file with student information

-Select Add by email address (default), enter the students' email addresses on separate lines or on a single line separated by semicolons.
+On the Add users page, enter the lab user email addresses on separate lines or on a single line separated by semicolons.

-Switch to the Users view if you aren't on the page already, and select Invite all on the toolbar.
+On the Users page for the lab, select Invite all on the toolbar.